Wrestling: Kazushi Sakuraba

 - Red Baron: "Gracie Hunter", "IQ Wrestler", "Saku", "Nihon no Kyuuseigun" ("The Savior Army of Japan") and "Ikeru Densetsu" ("The Living Legend").

 - Spot the Imposter: The trope was played during his entrance before the fight against Royce.
-Three men in identical Super Strong Machine masks came to the ring and taunted the crowd and the Brazilian to guessing which of them was Saku, and they did not revealed it until the announcer bellowed Sakuraba's name and he took off his mask.
+Three men in identical Super Strong Machine masks came to the ring and taunted the crowd and the Brazilian to guess which of them was Saku, and they did not revealed it until the announcer bellowed Sakuraba's name and he took off his mask.

 - School Is For Losers: He was such a pro wrestling fan as a child that he intended to leave the school to enrole in the puroresu world a la Masakatsu Funaki, but his parents convinced him otherwise.
-Ironically, to his parents's horror, he ended quitting university instead at the last year.
+Ironically, to his parents's horror, he ended quitting university instead (though at the last year).

 - ¡Three Amigos!: Saku's cornermen were always Nobuhiko Takada and Daijiro Matsui, who trained with him and used to back each other.